Computer Engineer Salary and Career Outlook

 What Does a Computer Engineer Do?

-Computer engineers design, implement, and test computer systems.
-They also improve computer systems' efficiency and reliability.
-A computer engineer might create technology for vehicles, security systems, or other electronic devices.
+A computer engineer might combine electrical engineering with computer science to create technology.
+This technologies may become part of vehicles, security systems, or other electronic devices.
 These professionals must understand programming languages and have exceptional problem-solving skills.

 Learn more about the life and responsibilities of a computer engineer by visiting the following links: